 B-Series – For Larger Formats

-let’s talk about B series paper sizes.
-We have discussed about A4 size, The standard paper size for most of our schoolwork.
-But did you know another set of paper sizes called the B-series?
+Let’s talk about the B series, which has larger sizes.
+We have discussed the A4 size, which is the paper for most of our schoolwork.
+But did you know another range of paper sizes called the B-series?
 B series is not commonly used, but they have special uses in many projects.
 Let’s explore the use of the B series.

 What are B-Sizes Used For?